dwatson62/Roulette/README.md

 ## Job List

 - [ ] Setup Coveralls
+- [ ] Setup travis to run protractor tests
 - [ ] End the game once player balance gets to £0
 - [ ] CSS Styling
 - [ ] Set the spin() to run every 10 seconds
+- [ ] Add functionality for other inside bets

 ## Collaborators